-If your child died before their fifth birthday, write 366 at (a) and go to step 4.
+If your child died before their fifth birthday, write 365 at (a) and go to step 4 on the next page.

-If your child turned five years old on 1 July 2007 and
+If your child turned five years old on 1 July 2008 and

 - the income year you gained legal responsibility for the child is also your base year and - you did not transfer your eligibility in your base year, then calculate the number of days from the date you became legally responsible to 30 June of your base year and write that number at (a).
-Go to step 4.
+Go to step 4 on the next page.

-Number of days in 2007-08 that another person - including your spouse - had legal responsibility for and care of your child during any of the days you have written at (a)
+Number of days in 2008-09 that another person - including your spouse - had legal responsibility for and care of your child during any of the days you